EV and ICE novated leases are functionally different products

 In such cases, it is possible to calculate a modest net benefit from an ICE novated lease (compared to funding the same vehicle with offset cash or a car loan).

-However, for the same individuals and usage patterns, the numerical benefit is usually substantially larger under an EV novated lease, assuming eligibility and similar vehicle value.
+However, for the same individuals and usage patterns, the numerical benefit is usually substantially larger for an EV novated lease, assuming eligibility and similar vehicle value.

 The correct mental model